Beachcasting rods | Find the best

 Best rods for distance casting

-High-end competition continental style rods, like the Tronix Pro Competition, offer long casting distance with a light and thin blank.
-Lower-priced options, such as the Shakespeare Salt XT Long Surf, are still upper-middle end compared to other beach casting rods and provide the distance needed for fishing in large estuaries and shallow beach marks at a lower cost.
+High-end competition continental style rods, such as the Tronix Pro Competition, provide a long casting distance.
+They have a light and thin blank.
+Lower-priced alternatives, like the Shakespeare Salt XT Long Surf, still rank in the upper-middle end compared to other beach casting rods.
+You can get something surprisingly nice for £100 in the Sonik SKS Black 13′, great for estuary work at range – though more generalist than a continental rod, at the just 13′.

 All-round Beachcasters